natcap/invest.users-guide/source/roadmap.rst

 Limitations of current model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 + Wind fetch distances are only computed for 16 directions, separated by 22.5 degrees
 + Wind speed values used to estimate wind exposure and characteristics of wind-generated waves are statistics of highest wind speeds, not raw wind speed values
-+ Wave exposure for areas that have more than 40% of sheltered coastline is computed using wind-generated wave power, not from observations
++ Maximum fetch distance computed by the model is 50km.
+This is also the threshold to determine whether a shoreline segment is exposed to the open ocean.
++ We only use one value of water depth to compute wind-generated waves for the whole AOI.
-+ Surge potential of a sheltered shoreline segment is the same as the surge potential of the closest exposed segment
++ Surge potential of a sheltered shoreline segment is the same as the surge potential of the closest exposed segment.
++ Effect of structures is modeled by decreasing the ranking of a cell adjacent to a structure by 1 point.
+We do not estimate the length of influence of the structure.
+We do not model its impacts on subtidal environment.
 + Map of tidal range is not included

 What's coming up in future releases?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-+ Inclusion of density of road network as a proxy for the social indicator of amount of infrastructure
-+ Inclusion of intermediate and shallow water depths in calculation of wave characteristics from wind
++ Inclusion of more social indicators to link vulnerability to populations
++ Simple valuation methods
++ Allow users to define regions that are shallow in the area of interest.
 + Inclusion of tidal range maps

 Finfish Aquaculture